calroc/Thun/Thun.md

 cycle in the definition of `genrec` but that's the point, it is a cycle to itself that captures the cyclical nature of recursive definitions.)

-I don't imagine that people will read `defs.txt` to understand Joy code.
+I don't imagine that people will read `defs.txt` to understand Thun code.
 Instead people should read the notebooks that derive the functions to understand them.
 The reference docs should help, and to that end I'd like to cross-link them with the notebooks.
 The idea is that the docs